zseddek/ENSF612_GROUP10_REPO/README.md

 - `helper_scripts` contains python files used in the data acquisition and preprocessing steps, where:
   * `api-json.py`, `api-parser.py`, and `md-parser.py` were used to pull new samples from the GitHub API and parse MD textual content.
   * `file_rename_and_links.py` was used to properly name the acquired input README's to match the file naming convention required by the READMEClassifier model (during machine learning model replication and feature extraction).
-- `READMEClassifier_Model_Replication.ipynb` is the PySpark script (implemented in Databricks x AWS cluster) to replicate/recreate the READMEClassifier performances using the SVC, RandomForest, and LogisticRegression Classifiation algorithms, native to SciKitLearn.
+- `READMEClassifier_Model_Replication.ipynb` is the PySpark script (implemented in Databricks x AWS cluster) to replicate/recreate the READMEClassifier performances (on the original dataset) using the SVC, RandomForest, and LogisticRegression Classifiation algorithms, native to SciKitLearn.
+The model replication on the original dataset resulted in the exact same per-model score.
+Replicating the papers existing models also enabled us to perform experiments using the original models and methodology on the new and new + old datasets.
 - `ENSF612_CODE_Group10.ipynb` is the PySpark program (implemented in U of C TALC cluster), used to extend the READMECLassifier using: Preprocessing, MLPipeline + GridSearch, on an optimized and hyperparameter tuned SVC (Support Vector Classifier - linear).

 This is a multiclassification, multilabel problem, that we have broken into 8 binary classification problems (1 for each of the possible target lables/classes).
 Reference to the original research paper: